ffgarciam/angular-image-grid-scroller/README.md

 # Run
 - `ng serve`

+# Things to improve
+- More tests.
+- Improve styles.

 # Additional notes
 Decide to use `https://picsum.photos/list` as a external data source since is easy to use, but doesn't have title and description fields, I'm using instead author and author url fields.

+Decide to not use redux since the app doesn't have a complex state and use redux in this case will just be overwhelming.